Out-Law / Your Daily Need-To-Know

 Capital gains tax

-With the exception of gains made on residential property (see below), all gains on the disposal of assets are subject to capital gains tax at a fixed rate regardless of the type of asset or how long they have been owned.
+With the exception of gains made on residential property (see below) and 'carried interest' returns, all gains on the disposal of assets are subject to capital gains tax at a fixed rate regardless of the type of asset or how long they have been owned.
 The rate is 10% for basic rate income tax payers (unless the gains, when added to taxable income, take the individual over the threshold for higher rate tax) and 20% for higher rate and additional rate income tax payers.

-Investors' relief: External investors are entitled to capital gains tax relief on share sales provided certain conditions are met, including that the shares are newly issued in an unlisted trading company, or an unlisted holding company of a trading group, after 16 March 2016 and are held for a continuous period of at least three years before their disposal, starting from 6 April 2016.
-The relief is only available if neither the investor nor any person connected with them is an employee of the company or of a company connected with it.
+Investors' relief: External investors may be entitled to capital gains tax relief on share sales provided certain conditions are met, including that the shares are newly issued in an unlisted trading company, or an unlisted holding company of a trading group, and are held for at least three years continuously before disposal.
+The relief is only available if the investor (and any connected persons) is not an employee of the company or of a company connected with it.
 Investors' relief has a rate of 10% and has a £10m limit which is separate to the £1m business asset disposal relief limit.

 Interest relief: Shareholders who borrow to invest in shares in the company may be able to get relief from income tax in relation to the interest on that borrowing.
 There are a number of conditions to be fulfilled, including in relation to the company’s ownership structure, but the relief may be available where the company is a trading company and the shareholder is either an employee/director or owns more than 5% of the share capital.